In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “I saw my tribe in chains among the wolves.”
 Water bleeds from her eyes.
 “What of your people, Ancalite?
 What of Cassibelanus?”

-Aedan dips into a handstand before rolling off the platform and lands on his feet before her.
-“My tribe will pleasure the wolves before drowning them,”
+He lands on his feet before her.
+“My tribe will lure the wolves into the water and, while pleasuring them, drown them,”

-“That is your fate,” Ostin barks, limping away.
-“You’ll be the last Ancalite to die, but you’ll die all the same, along with your bloodline,”
+“You’ll be the last Ancalite to die, but you’ll die all the same,” Ostin says, limping away.
+“Along with your bloodline,”

 “I’ll be free,” Aedan yells after him.